Biodegradability and Environmental Performance: A Comparison of PHA, PLA, and Starch-Based Plastics

 Starch-Based

-Effective use requires aligning material properties with expected end-of-life conditions, supported by certifications and ongoing research.
+Effective use requires aligning material properties with expected end-of-life conditions, supported by international certifications and ongoing research.

 finding the right polymer supplier?